Sineware/sslvpn/README.md

 This is great because when combined with **sshuttle**, you can get a VPN-like service that will go through pretty much any firewall, including ones that use Deep Packet Inspection (since the connection looks like a normal HTTPS connection).

+> Note that SSLVPN is not very performant.
+You should expect to see speeds around 1Mbps.
+Therefore, SSLVPN should only be used if other VPN technologies are unusable for your particular network situation.

 The VPN is built with the following services:
 * [stunnel4](https://www.stunnel.org/)
 * [sslh](https://github.com/yrutschle/sslh)